mahshidghaffari/NLP-Research-Internship-Assignment-Biomedical-Text-Analysis/Documentation.md

 ## Task 2: Advanced NLP Analysis

+In the context of advanced NLP analysis, various methods are available for extracting insights from text data.
+While the following two methods were implemented for this assignment, it's important to acknowledge that alternative approaches exist:

 ### General Keyword Extraction

 Advanced NLP techniques were applied to extract keywords from the introduction sections of the abstracts.
 This involved the following steps: